angaza/nexus-python/README.md

 ## Versioning

+### Package Version

 This package uses a form of [semantic versioning](semver.org).
 The version number is comprised of three components: MAJOR.MINOR.PATCH

-Major version numbers represent breaking changes in the keycode protocol itself.
-This is the only version number that is relevant to keycodes themselves.
-For example, any keycode generated any version 1.X.Y of this encoder will be valid on any version 1.X.Y of the [embedded decoder](https://github.com/angaza/nexus-embedded).

-Minor version numbers represent breaking internal API changes.
+Major version numbers represent breaking internal API changes.
 You may need to modify your code to accomodate these changes.

-Patch version numbers represent changes that are fully backward compatible.
+Minor version numbers represent feature additions or changes that do not break the library's API, and are fully backward compatible.
+Patch version numbers represent bug fixes or minor changes that do not add additional functionality.

+The package version is independent of the Nexus System Version that the package supports.

 ## Usage